 Constitution and purpose

 The Board has resolved to establish a Committee of the Board to be known as the Audit Committee.
-Its purpose is to assist the Board in reviewing the external financial reports of the business and its systems of internal controls.
+Its purpose is to support the relevant Board in reviewing the external financial reports of the business and its systems of internal controls for all of its entities.

 b.
-The Chairman of the Committee shall be appointed by the Board, and shall have specific responsibility for chairing and overseeing the performance of the Committee.
+The Chair of the Committee shall be appointed by the Board, and shall have specific responsibility for chairing and overseeing the performance of the Committee.

 c.
 At least one member of the Committee should at any time have recent relevant financial experience in relation to the Duties of the Committee, having competence in accounting and/or auditing (FCA DTR7:7.1.1).